betrybe/create-pr-from-files-action/README.md

   **Required**
   **Default: "tmp"**

-  Prefix to be added to branch that will be created
+  Local path to storage base files

 - `prefixBranch`

   **Required**
   **Default: "automation"**

+  Prefix to be added to branch that will be created

 - `encodedRemovedFilenames`